Computational engineering

+In computational engineering the engineer encodes their knowledge in a computer program.
+The result is an algorithm, the computational engineering model, that can produce many different variants of engineering designs, based on varied input requirements.
+The results can then be analyzed through additional mathematical models to create algorithmic feedback loops.

-Simulations of physical behaviors relevant to the field, often coupled with high-performance computing, to solve complex physical problems arising in engineering analysis and design (computational engineering) as well as natural phenomena (computational science).
-CSE has been described as the "third mode of discovery" (next to theory and experimentation).
+Simulations of physical behaviors relevant to the field, often coupled with high-performance computing, to solve complex physical problems arising in engineering analysis and design (as well as natural phenomena (computational science).
+It is therefore related to Computational Science and Engineering, which has been described as the "third mode of discovery" (next to theory and experimentation).

-In many fields, computer simulation is essential to business and research.
-Computer simulation provides the capability to enter fields that are either inaccessible to traditional experimentation or where carrying out traditional empirical inquiries is prohibitively expensive.
-CSE should neither be confused with pure computer science, nor with computer engineering, although a wide domain in the former is used in CSE (e.g., certain algorithms, data structures, parallel programming, high performance computing) and some problems in the latter can be modeled and solved with CSE methods (as an application area).
+In computational engineering, computer simulation provides the capability to create feedback that would be inaccessible to traditional experimentation or where carrying out traditional empirical inquiries is prohibitively expensive.

+Computational engineering should neither be confused with pure computer science, nor with computer engineering, although a wide domain in the former is used in computational engineering (e.g., certain algorithms, data structures, parallel programming, high performance computing) and some problems in the latter can be modeled and solved with computational engineering methods (as an application area).
-It is typically offered as a masters or doctorate program.

 Methods

-Computational Science and Engineering methods and frameworks include:
+Computational engineering methods and frameworks include: